Undercover Hardscape Installation | Retaining wall

 get light in some of those more inaccessible places.
 The steps are very similar to the retaining wall with a few exceptions.

-A. With the capstones removed, layout the desired placement for your new lights.
-I typically like to space mine between 6’-7’ apart.
+A. With the capstones removed, lay out the desired placement for your new lights.
+I typically like to space mine between 6-7 feet apart.
 Use a sharpie or pencil to mark the center point of each light. (*Note- you will only mark to the center of the stone where the wire is running for this application) (Fig. 14)

 B. You will now need to cut the wire about 7-8” to one side or the other from the line we are going to score with the grinder.
 Move the 2 ends of the wire out of the way so they are not damaged when we use the grinder.
 (Fig. 15)

-C. Take your 4” or 4-1/2” grinder with a diamond blade and begin scoring the stone on the line you marked.
-You will want the groove to me at least ½-3/4” wide and deep.
+C. Take your 4 or 4-1/2 inch grinder with a diamond blade and begin scoring the stone on the line you marked.
+You will want the groove to be at least 1/2-3/4 inches wide and deep.
 This will be the slot you will put the wire in when securing your light.
 The slot must be deep enough to completely hold the wire.
 If the wire is sticking up above the slot at all, the top stone will not sit flush against the stone next to it when you go to put the caps back on.
 Only score back to the line where the main wire is running.
 Widen out a gap where you cut the wire.
 We will need to make our connection here.
-With the grinder, widen out a spot for the connection that is roughly 4-5” long, 2” wide and about 1’to1-1/2” deep.
+With the grinder, widen out a spot for the connection that is roughly 4-5 inches long, 2 inches wide and about 1 foot to 1-1/2 feet deep.
 (Fig. 16)

-F. Sweep of the top of stones until they are relatively free of dust and grit.
+F. Sweep off the top of stones until they are relatively free of dust and grit.
 Squirt a good dab of masonry/block adhesive on the top block around the light.
 (Fig. 18)